 Democracy can always be made better.

-Scotland's Democracy has changed a lot since the establishment of our parliament in 1999.
-There have been strides such as reform of Local Government Elections and there have been ongoing improvements in openness, accessibility and transparency, but we still suffer many of the democratic deficits that affect the rest of the UK.
+Scotland's Democracy has changed signiifcantly since the establishment of our parliament in 1999, but we still suffer many of the democratic deficits that affect the rest of the UK.

-The events will be a non-partisan space where those with different views can debate and discuss Scotland’s future and where political rhetoric can be challenged and unpicked.
+in July 2012, Democracy Max sought to create a non-partisan space where those with different views could debate and discuss ideas about our democracy, and where political rhetoric could be challenged and unpicked.

 To keep updated on all the latest news you can follow us on twitter and like us on facebook.